huijing/huijing.github.io/about.md

 This is a [Jekyll](http://jekyllrb.com/) site, hosted on [GitHub Pages](https://pages.github.com/).
 It was built after months of procrastination and hours upon hours of pressing ⌘-⇧-R, resizing windows, googling and of course, actual coding.

 Since Jekyll is a static site generator, everything here is HTML, CSS and JS.
+This site is a constant work-in-progress as I add tweaks, features and content.

 No PHP, no Ruby, no Python, nilch.